Aloe vera: Dietary supplement

-Aloin, a compound found in the semi-liquid latex of some Aloe species, was a common ingredient in over-the-counter (OTC) laxative products in the United States until 2002 when the Food and Drug Administration banned it because manufacturers failed to provide the necessary safety data.
-Aloe vera has potential toxicity, with side effects occurring at some dose levels both when ingested and when applied topically.
-Although toxicity may be less when aloin is removed by processing, Aloe vera ingested in high amounts may induce side effects, such as abdominal pain, diarrhea or hepatitis.
-Chronic ingestion of aloe (dose of 1 gram per day) may cause adverse effects, including hematuria, weight loss, and cardiac or kidney disorders.
+Aloin, a bitter-tasting compound found in the semi-liquid latex of some Aloe species, was a common ingredient in over-the-counter (OTC) laxative products in the United States until 2002.
+The Food and Drug Administration banned it when manufacturers failed to provide the necessary safety data.

+Aloe vera and its (alcohol) extracts have potential toxicity, with side effects occurring at certain dose levels when ingested or applied topically.
+Although toxicity may decrease when aloin is removed through processing, ingesting Aloe vera in high amounts may induce side effects such as abdominal pain, diarrhea, or hepatitis.
+Chronic ingestion of aloe (at a rate of 1 gram per day) causes adverse effects including hematuria, weight loss, and cardiac or kidney disorders.

 Aloe vera juice is marketed to support the health of the digestive system, but there is neither scientific evidence nor regulatory approval for this claim.
 The extracts and quantities typically used for such purposes are associated with toxicity in a dose-dependent way.

 Traditional medicine

 Aloe vera is used in traditional medicine as a skin treatment.
 Early records of its use appear from the fourth millennium BCE.
 It is also written of in the Juliana Anicia Codex of 512 CE.
+A beverage or ointment using aloe flesh may have been used for various illnesses in Caribbean regions during the 20th century.

 Commodities

 Aloe vera is used on facial tissues where it is promoted as a moisturizer and anti-irritant to reduce chafing of the nose.
 Cosmetic companies commonly add sap or other derivatives from Aloe vera to products such as makeup, tissues, moisturizers, soaps, sunscreens, incense, shaving cream, or shampoos.
 A review of academic literature notes that its inclusion in many hygiene products is due to its "moisturizing emollient effect".
+The cosmetic industry limits the anthraquinone content of aloe extracts to 50 ppm.

 Toxicity

 Orally ingested non-decolorized aloe vera leaf extract was listed by the California Office of Environmental Health Hazard Assessment among "chemicals known to the state to cause cancer or reproductive toxicity", possibly resulting from the anthraquinones.

-Since 2016, aloe vera whole leaf extract is classified as a possible human carcinogen (group 2B) by the International Agency for Research on Cancer.
+Since 2016 aloe vera whole leaf extract is classified as a possible human carcinogen (group 2B) by the International Agency for Research on Cancer.

 Use of aloe vera on the skin is generally not associated with significant side effects.
-Oral ingestion of aloe vera is potentially toxic, and may cause abdominal cramps and diarrhea which in turn can decrease the absorption of drugs.
+Oral ingestion of aloe vera is potentially toxic, and may cause abdominal cramps and diarrhea, which in turn can decrease the absorption of drugs.

 Interactions with prescribed drugs

-Ingested aloe products may have adverse interactions with prescription drugs, such as those used to treat blood clots, diabetes, heart disease and potassium-lowering agents (such as Digoxin), and diuretics, among others.
+Ingested aloe products may have adverse interactions with prescription drugs, such as those used to treat blood clots, diabetes, heart disease and potassium-lowering agents (such as digoxin), and diuretics, among others.